 - i.
-The activities are listed as "EXEMPT" from these rules; or - ii.
-A Buffer Authorization Certificate is issued by the NC Division of Coastal Management (DCM); or - A Buffer Authorization Certificate or a Minor Variance is issued by a delegated or designated local government implementing a state riparian buffer program pursuant to 143-215.23.
+The activities are listed as "EXEMPT" or "DEEMED ALLOWABLE" from these rules; or - ii.
+A Buffer Authorization Certificate is issued by the NC Division of Coastal Management (DCM); or - iii.
+A Buffer Authorization Certificate, Certificate with Exception, or Minor Variance is issued by a delegated or designated local government implementing a state riparian buffer program pursuant to 143-215.23.